simpleworship/simpleworship-display/README.md

 # SimpleWorship Display

-This is a proof of concept (still needs a lot of work) for finding a running SimpleWorship instance using SSDP (UPnP) and displaying the "display" provided by Simple Worship.
+This is a simple display application for [SimpleWorship](https://github.com/simpleworship/simpleworship)